How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 If you are fascinated by Samurai and Ninjas, the Ninja Weapon Museum is something you do not want to miss out on!

-The museum is fairly small, and the average visit lasts between 30 minutes to an hour.
+The museum is fairly small, and the average visit lasts between 30 minutes and an hour.
 Here you will see everything from katanas and Samurai armor, to the sneakiest and intimidating Ninja weapons.
-There is even an experience available, in which you can throw Ninja Stars or Ninja Sticks.
+There is even an experience available in which you can throw Ninja Stars or Ninja Sticks.

 Despite being a short activity, this museum is quite fun and very memorable!